sanjaykukutla/adminPortal/Readme.md

    ng serve
    ```

-   The Angular application will start, and you can access it at `http://localhost:4200`.
+   The React application will start, and you can access it at `http://localhost:3000`.

-## API Endpoints

-Here are some common API endpoints you can use:

-- `GET /api/employees` - Retrieve a list of employees
-- `POST /api/employees` - Create a new employee
-- `GET /api/employees/:id` - Get an employee by ID
-- `PUT /api/employees/:id` - Update an employee by ID
-- `DELETE /api/employees/:id` - Delete an employee by ID

 ## Contributing